 The board recognises its ultimate responsibilities for the company's system of risk management and internal controls and for monitoring its effectiveness.
 The board has established an internal control framework to provide reasonable assurance on the effectiveness of the internal controls operated.
-The board assesses on an ongoing basis the effectiveness of the internal controls.
-The board receives regular reports on all aspects of internal control (including financial, operational and compliance control, risk management and relationships with external service providers).
+The board assesses on an ongoing basis the effectiveness of the internal controls operated aspects of internal control (including financial, operational and compliance control, risk management and relationships with external service providers).
 Given the size of the business the company does not have a separate internal audit function.
 This is subject to periodic review.